English: % of [specify the sellers] with the minimum amount of targeted products readily available for sale

 1) Define a limited number (2 - 6) of the most important (types of) products that you would like the sellers to sell (e.g. poultry vaccines in small doses, disinfectants for chicken coops, etc.).

 3) Decide whether in order to meet the indicator, the sellers need to have all the (types of) products in stock or whether you can accept that a small portion of the assessed (types of) products (e.g. 30%) are not available in the required quantity.
-This is recommend especially if you assess a larger number of products as it might not be fair to conclude that a seller does not stock enough products if only a few out of many products are missing.
+This is recommended especially if you assess a larger number of products as it might not be fair to conclude that a seller does not stock enough products if only a few out of many products are missing.
 As much as possible, pilot this survey to understand whether your expectations are realistic (if not, revise them).

-4) Conduct an assessment among all (or a representative sample of) the target sellers, enquiring whether they sell the target products and if so, whether they are available in the desired quantity (consider using a well-structured checklist).
+4) Conduct an assessment among all (or a representative sample of) the target sellers enquiring whether they sell the target products and if so, whether they are available in the desired quantity (consider using a well-structured checklist).
 Do not inform the sellers in advance about the data collector’s visit.

 5) Count the number of sellers offering the minimum amount of the desired products (as defined in point 3).

-6) If there are likely to be significant fluctuations in the availability of the desired product, repeat the steps 4 and 5 a few weeks / months later (depending on when people need the products / when the products should be available).
+6) If there are likely to be significant fluctuations in the availability of the desired product, repeat steps 4 and 5 a few weeks / months later (depending on when people need the products / when the products should be available).

 Disaggregate the data by the shop location (urban / peri-urban / rural / rural and remote), districts (or other geographical division) and other criteria relevant to the focus of your intervention.

 1) Keep seasonality in mind – the sales of thousands of products and services are prone to significant seasonal variations determined by people's actual needs, purchasing power, access and other factors.
 The sellers often (quite correctly) adjust their offer to the seasonal demand.
-For example, shops that at one time seem to offer only a limited diversity and volume of agricultural inputs can only a few months later be booming with a range of various products.
+For example, shops that at one time seem to offer only a limited volume and diversity of agricultural inputs can only a few months later be booming with a range of various products.
 The two main implications of this are that:

 - the data for this indicator needs to be collected at a time when the sellers are expected to sell the desired products – when people need them (e.g. selling seeds before the agricultural season)